MGCodesandStats/hotel-modelling/README files/feature_selection.md

 To summarize, we have looked at:

+- How to analyse feature data for both categorical and interval features
 - Feature selection using ExtraTreesClassifier
 - Forward and backward feature selection methods
-- Use of SVM with balanced classes to predict cancellation incidences
-- Assessment of prediction accuracy using AUC

-Many thanks for your time, and you can also find the relevant GitHub repository for this example [here](https://github.com/MGCodesandStats/feature-selection).

 ## Useful References